The Best Way to Travel: Solo, With Friends, or With a Tour?

 in

-I’ve been traveling for over three months straight now, and I’ve journeyed about in all sorts of iterations: entirely alone, with friends and family, and on different kinds of tours.
+Over many years of long-term travel, I’ve journeyed in all sorts of ways: entirely alone, with friends and family, and with groups on different kinds of tours.
 I have enjoyed each version of travel in its own way — I absolutely love solo travel, but the delight of seeing old friends and making new ones can’t be beat.
-Ultimately, how people want travel is highly individualized.
-So it’s worth thinking through your options before you head out on your own journey.

-Solo Travel
+Pros and Cons of Solo Travel

 Pros of Solo Travel

 • You make all of the choices.
 Solo travel is by far the easiest option on a day-to-day level.
 Want to spend three hours at a strange and wonderful museum?
 Want to sit and eat grapes in a park for lunch?
-Want to just hang out in your room and edit photos all morning: You can do any of those things and more without any discussion — the when, the where, and the what are all up to you.
+Want to just hang out in your room and edit photos all morning?
+You can do any of those things and more without any discussion — the when, the where, and the what are all up to you.
 You can always choose what you like.

 • You can move at your own pace and be spontaneous.